NixOS/rfcs/rfcs/0039-unprivileged-maintainer-teams.md

 `https://api.github.com/users/«username»`.

-If a user ID's GitHub handle changes, the maintainer should remain part of the team under their new name.
-The repository's nickname should be updated to reflect their new nickname.
+If a user ID's GitHub handle changes, the maintainer should remain part of the team under their new handle.
+The user's entry in `maintainer-list.nix` should be updated to reflect their new handle.

 ## Team Automation